 Day 9: Drive to Nazaré

 After breakfast, hit the road and start making your way south toward Nazaré.
-En route, there are several fascinating natural wonders and historic highlights worth a stop.
+En route, several fascinating natural wonders and historic highlights are worth a stop.

 Tomar is one of central Portugal’s most appealing small towns.
 To understand what makes Tomar truly extraordinary, cast your gaze skyward to the crenelated walls of the UNESCO World Heritage-listed Convento de Cristo, which forms a beautiful backdrop from almost any vantage point.
-Eight-and-a-half centuries after its founding, this venerable headquarters of the legendary Knights Templar is a rambling concoction of Gothic, Manueline, and Renaissance architecture that bears extravagant witness to its integral role in centuries of Portuguese history, from the founding of Portugal as a nation-state to the Age of Discoveries.
+Eight-and-a-half centuries after its founding, this venerable headquarters of the legendary Knights Templar is a rambling concoction of Gothic, Manueline, and Renaissance architecture that bears extravagant witness to its integral role in centuries of Portuguese history.

 Day 10: Free Day in Nazaré